The Bowery Mission: History

 The Bowery Mission was founded in 1879 by the Reverend Albert Gleason Ruliffson and Ellen Dorchester Ruliffson.
 It was the third rescue mission established in the United States and the second in New York City after Water Street Mission established by Jerry McAuley and Maria McAuley in 1872.
 It had long been the wish of the Jerry McAuley to open a similar mission on the East Side.
 He frequently talked over the subject with the Ruliffsons, and they opened the mission in a small room at 14 Bowery.

 Before finding its permanent home at 227 Bowery, the Mission operated in a number of locations in the Bowery neighborhood.
 It moved to 36 Bowery in 1880 followed by 105 Bowery in 1887.
 When 105 Bowery was destroyed by fire in 1898, the Mission moved to 55 Bowery and remained there until the building was scheduled to be demolished to make way for the approaches to the Manhattan Bridge.

 In the 1880s, Fanny Crosby became a favorite guest at the Mission and was frequently asked to give an address.
 For 16 years, Crosby wrote a new hymn to be sung at The Bowery Mission anniversary celebration held in November.

 In 1895 the Mission was bought by Dr. Louis Klopsch, owner of the Christian Herald, to save it from economic distress.
 It became one of many domestic charities sponsored by the publication.
 Klopsch became president and the Mission was formally incorporated as Bowery Mission and Young Men's Home in 1897.
 One prominent board member was Sarah J. Bird, a philanthropist who was known as "the Mother of the Bowery Mission" due to her long-time service to the organization from 1881 to 1914.

 In 1900, The Bowery Mission came under the supervision of John Greener Hallimond, originally from England.
 Hallimond introduced many innovative services, such as a home for women in Brooklyn, a Free Labor Bureau, and the famed breadline, which began in 1902.
 The Free Labor Bureau, which connected laborers with farm work outside the city, was opened in 1908 in response to rampant unemployment.
 Transportation was provided to locations as far as 50 miles away.

+In 1956, The Bowery Mission was featured prominently in Lionel Rogison's award-winning docufiction film On The Bowery, which forever immortalizes life in New York City's skid row.
+In the film, George Bolton, then superintendent of The Bowery Mission, preaches to a crowd of men in the mission's historic chapel.